yen5004/ping-attack/Task7_ICMP.md

 ![image](https://github.com/user-attachments/assets/a4cbaf82-22f5-42df-aa28-3b03d4666d31)

+This will render the text in a **grey box** with a **red** color due to the `diff` syntax highlighting.

+### Conclusion
+If you're working in a full HTML environment (like a browser or web page), the inline CSS approach should work fine.
+However, in platforms like GitHub or other Markdown-based tools, CSS might not be fully supported, and you may need to adjust your approach depending on the platform you're using.

+Let me know what specific environment you're working with, and I can provide a more targeted solution!

 ICMP Request and Reply

 The HOST1 sends an ICMP packet with an echo-request packet.
 Then, if HOST2 is available, it sends an ICMP packet back with an echo reply message confirming the availability.